Severn Teackle Wallis: Biography

-Severn Teackle Wallis graduated from the secular St. Mary's College in northwest inner Baltimore in 1832, and later studied law with William Wirt, attorney general, and with noted lawyer John Glenn.
-In 1837, Wallis was admitted to the bar.
+Severn Teackle Wallis was born in Baltimore on September 8, 1816.
+He graduated from the secular St. Mary's College in northwest inner Baltimore in 1832, and later studied law with William Wirt, attorney general, and with noted lawyer John Glenn.
+At the age of 21, Wallis was admitted to the bar.

 Wallis early developed a taste for literature and contributed to periodicals many articles of literary and historical criticism, also occasional verses.
-He became a proficient in Spanish literature and history and was elected a corresponding member of the Royal Academy of history of Madrid in 1843.
-He may have been an acquaintance of the budding poet and author Edgar Allan Poe, along with his friend, the author and political figure John Pendleton Kennedy.
+He became a proficient in Spanish literature and history and was elected a corresponding member of the Royal Academy of History of Madrid in 1843.

 In 1846, he was chosen a fellow of the Royal Society of Northern Antiquaries of Copenhagen, in the Kingdom of Denmark.
 In 1847, he visited Spain and in 1849 the U. S. Government sent him on a special mission to that country to examine the title to the public lands in their former colony of East Florida (on the peninsula), as affected by royal Spanish Crown grants during the negotiations for the treaty of 1819, which provided for the American annexation of Florida, and creation of the Territory of Florida.